Teams, tales and tips – a guide to the local game

 Cardiff is choc-full of pubs, the red dragon of local Brains beer ubiquitous around town.
 A significant number of venues double-up as pre-match spots for the Millennium, right in the city centre.

-The many bars of St Mary Street are a stagger from station and stadium.
-The Brewhouse is all about live music and sport while opposite, the Prince of Wales was once a cinema of the same name, now one of several Wetherspoons in town.
-Pretty much the first thing you see as you exit the station, apart from a huge construction site, is the Great Western, once a classic railway hotel, now in the Wetherspoon fold.
+Further along, the Brewhouse is all about live music and sport while the Prince of Wales was once a cinema of the same name, now one of several Wetherspoons in town.
+Pretty much the first thing you see as you exit the station is the Great Western, once a classic railway hotel, now in the Wetherspoon fold.

 Award-winning Porter’s Cardiff (‘Good People, Good Times’) is the ideal spot to end the night, with late closing, open mic nights and cabaret shows, and a great range of ales.
 Handle the Sharp’s Wolf Rock with care – a mix of Red Ale and IPA.